lamhizz/gpt-intelli-prompt-pro/README.md

 ## 7. Usage Examples

 Here are a few ways you can combine `gpt-workflow` snippets to create powerful GPT interactions:
+Here are a few ways you can combine `gpt-intelli-prompt-pro` snippets to create powerful GPT interactions:

 * **Code Review & Refinement Flow:**
     1. Start by pasting your code.